 You can start working on expansion long before a contract is up for renewal.
 Key moments, like when a customer achieves a significant milestone, consistently hits usage limits, or asks questions about functionality they don't have, are perfect entry points.
 By engaging customers during these high-value moments, the conversation feels helpful and logical, not like a sales pitch.
 This proactive approach makes the customer feel understood and supported, increasing the likelihood of a successful expansion.

-Educate Customers on Additional Value
+Educate Customers on What's Next

 Often, customers don't expand because they don't realize what else is possible with your product.
 This is where customer education becomes a powerful expansion tool.
 Your CS team can play a pivotal role in showing customers how to get more value from the features they already have and introducing them to new ones they could benefit from.
 This can be done through personalized onboarding, targeted webinars, or by sharing resources from an online knowledge base.